WICG/webpackage/explainers/navigation-to-unsigned-bundles.md

 `package:`.
 (See [below](#alternate-URL-schemes-considered) for some details of this choice.)
 This scheme identifies both the URL of the bundle itself (e.g.
-`https://distributor.example/package.wbn?q=query`) and the claimed URL inside the bundle (e.g. `https://publisher.example/page.html?q=query`) These are encoded so that the [normal algorithm for computing an origin from a URL](https://url.spec.whatwg.org/#concept-url-origin) works, by replacing `:` with `!`, `/` with `,`, and `?` with `;`, and separating the 2 URLs with `$`.
+`https://distributor.example/package.wbn?q=query`) and the claimed URL inside the bundle (e.g. `https://publisher.example/page.html?q=query`).
+These are encoded to minimize the changes needed to the [algorithm for computing an origin from a URL](https://url.spec.whatwg.org/#concept-url-origin), by replacing `:` with `!`, `/` with `,`, and `?` with `;`, and separating the 2 URLs with `$`.
 Any instance of `!`, `,`, `;`, or `$` in the URLs themselves is %-encoded: